randomtofree/GD-QST_calculate/README.md

 # Quantum state tomography with gradient descent

-This repository contains the code required to reproduce the plots from https://arxiv.org/abs/2503.04526
+This repository fork  the GD_QST(https://github.com/mstorresh/GD-QST).

 ## Installation and use

-Install the myenvironment.yml or you can install the libraries by yourself, but be careful with the version of QuTip, in this project qutip==5.0.0 is used.
+the myenvironment.yml has been much simplified.

 ```python
 conda env create -f environment.yml